mkwak92/AdultIncome/README.md

 - PCA

 ## Analysis/Trends
-- While reviewing the dataset, it was found that our of the total females, only around 11% made over 50k while around 30% of males made over 50k.
+- While reviewing the dataset, it was found that out of the total females, only around 11% made over 50k while around 30% of males made over 50k.
 This is a 1:3 difference of the amount of males making over 50k than females.
 We do have twice as many males than females which may contribute to the percentage disparity for income.

 ![AdultIncome(2)](https://user-images.githubusercontent.com/109184607/193273328-e431da9b-cae1-404f-b410-5465f24fcfa6.png)